 - Fully waterproof

-Features to Look for When Shopping for the Best Quiet Hair Clippers
+Features to Look for When Shopping for Quiet Hair Clippers

 Ultimately, most of the brands I have mentioned consistently make excellent hair clippers.
 But to find the best clippers for private use or a barbershop, you’ll have to pay attention to the fine print.

-So let’s talk about the most important features to look for when shopping for quiet hair clippers.
+So let’s talk about the most important features you need to consider when shopping for quiet hair clippers.
 To begin with, let’s discuss the main source of the noise — the motor.

 Type of Motor